ITR for Med Sci 2

 - Medical Sciences First Entry (you might see Medical Sciences W Scholars - see below)

 W Scholars (Western Scholars) is a designation for students performing at a high level.
 To be eligible for Medical Sciences 2 (Western Scholars), you need an average of 80% on your 5.0 courses in the Fall/Winter of Medical Sciences 1 with no individual mark less than 65%.
-If you ask for Western Scholars and don't satisfy these mark/average criteria, you'll be considered for Medical Sciences 2 without the Western Scholars designation.
+If you ask for Western Scholars and do not satisfy these mark/average criteria, you will be considered for Medical Sciences 2 without the Western Scholars designation.

-If you didn't register in Western Scholars in Medical Sciences 1 and want to be in Medical Sciences 2 (Western Scholars), see an Academic Counsellor in WSC 140 to submit a paper ITR form.
+If you did not register in Western Scholars in Medical Sciences 1 and want to be in Medical Sciences 2 (Western Scholars), see an Academic Counsellor in NCB 280 to submit a paper ITR form.

-If you think you'll meet the requirements to progress Med Sci 2, then you do not have to submit a Second Choice.
+If you think you will meet the requirements to progress Med Sci 2, then you do not have to submit a Second Choice.
 Your Second Choice will only be considered if you are not eligible for your First Choice.

-- if you do not submit a Second Choice and you are not eligible to progress to Med Sci 2, then you will be registered in an alternative program for next year (e.g. BSc with a Major in Biology or BA Undeclared), depending on your courses/marks
+- if you do not submit a Second Choice and you are not eligible to progress to Med Sci 2, then you will be registered in an alternative program for next year (e.g. BSc with a Major in Biology or BA Undeclared), depending on your courses/marks.
+A decision will be made during the adjudication period in May as to which is the most appropriate alternative for you (you do not have to ask to be registered in a different program).

 - every effort is made to register you in a program/degree/module that will give you access to the courses we think you want to take in second year

-If you want more "control" over the program in which you might be registered next year if you are not eligible for Med Sci 2, then look at the Admission Requirements for modules such as the Major in Biology, Major in Medical Sciences, Minor in Medical Sciences or Minor in Biology, and request a BSc degree containing one or more of these modules as your Second Choice.
+If you want more "control" over the program in which you might be registered next year in the event that you are not eligible for Med Sci 2, then look at the Admission Requirements for modules such as the Major in Biology, Major in Medical Sciences, Minor in Medical Sciences or Minor in Biology, and request a BSc degree containing one or more of these modules as your Second Choice.

-You want to register in a module(s) in second year that will give your priority access to the 2000-level courses listed in the Admission Requirements for the module in which you would like to register in Year 3 BMSc.
+You want to be registered in a module(s) in second year that will give you priority access to the 2000-level courses listed in the Admission Requirements for the module in which you would like to register in Year 3 BMSc.

 If you need to upgrade a mark in one or more of your first-year science courses, then you might be able to do so at the same time as taking some/all of the 2000-level Admission Requirements for the module in which you would like to register in Year 3 BMSc.